Directional Trading Using External (Binanace) Data

 Download the dashboard to view the simulation results.

-file from the repository and click 'Add A Simulation' on the dashboard.
+file from here and click 'Add A Simulation' on the dashboard.

 To run the simulation yourself, use the following command.